Buying a new computer

 One area where laptops, in particular, have changed considerably

-from DVDs.
+from DVDs or streamed online.
 Don't worry too much about screen dimensions unless you plan

 computer with a tiny screen, bear in mind that many, wider websites will display